 From 1 January 2019, the Group ceased to apply hedge accounting for the Australian PPA Contracts.
-During the year ended 31 December 2020, fair value loss of the Australian PPA Contract amounting to RMB1,300,000 (2019: RMB26,651,000) has been recognised in profit or loss.
+During the year ended 31 December 2021, fair value gain of the Australian PPA Contract amounting to RMB85,343,000 (2020: fair value loss of RMB1,300,000) has been recognised in profit or loss.
 The Gain or loss recognised in other comprehensive income and accumulated in equity remains in equity and is recognised when the forecast transactions is ultimately recognised in profit or loss.